 This barrier has led to the development of do-it-yourself (DIY) air cleaner designs made from easily sourced, relatively low-cost materials.
-Part of the cost-savings comes from the use of furnace filters with a minimum efficiency reporting value (MERV) of 13 or greater,5 rather than a more expensive HEPA filter (MERV-17 or greater), as in commercial units.
+Part of the cost-savings comes from the use of furnace filters with a minimum efficiency reporting value (MERV) of 13 to 16,5 rather than a more expensive HEPA filter (more efficient than a MERV-16), as in commercial units.
 Although MERV-13 filters are not as efficient at removing the smallest particles on a single pass through the filter, a significant reduction can still be achieved by increasing the number of times the same volume of air passes through the filter.
 However, there is limited publicly available information about the effectiveness of DIY units in terms of their CADR and other important parameters such as noise and energy efficiency.